Information on NVR for Parents

 Want to be coached by a PartnershipProjects practitioner?

+PartnershipProjects are pleased to have been able to provide industry-leading NVR Coaching to thousands of families since our inception in 2006.
 We bring our in-depth knowledge and extensive experience in applying the New Authority framework and the Non-Violent Resistance approach through Systemic and Trauma-focused therapy to help individuals and families overcome aggression, the effects of trauma, anxiety, or Adult Entrenched Dependency (AED).

 We specialise in the following areas of work: